 After having FORMATTED and SORTED the data in our cross tab, let us now look at the options to include subtotals and grand totals as a part of the data set.
-Our current workspace from the previous section, shows the characteristics Country and Region in the Rows, and the key figures Net Value, Product Cost, and Transport Cost in the columns.
-In addition, we also have subtotals per Country in the Rows and we also have grand totals, which is shown in the top of the rows (see Figure 4.49).
+Our current workspace from the previous section shows the characteristics of Country and Region in the Rows, and the key figures Net Value, Product Cost, and Transport Cost in the columns.
+In addition, we also have subtotals per Country in the Rows and we also have grand totals, which are shown at the top of the rows (see Figure 4.49).

 Figure 4.49 Analysis Workspace

 - Select Germany as part of the characteristic Country in the cross tab.

 - Navigate to the tab Display.

 - Open the menu Totals & Parents (see Figure 4.50).

 Subscribe to our youtube channel to get new updates..!